squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 and restart c-icap server.
 Finally don't forget to put clwarn.cgi.xx_XX (where xx_XX matches your language) into your web server cgi-bin directory.

  . {i} Note: You may want to use I-CAP templates for redirection, against squidclamav redirection.
-In this case you must customize C-ICAP templates according to your needs.
+In this case you must customize c-icap templates according to your needs.

 === Squid Configuration File ===

- . {i} [[Squid-3.4]] needs to be built with the '''--enable-icap-client''' option.
+ . {i} [[Squid-3.4]] and older need to be built with the '''--enable-icap-client''' option.
 Newer releases have this enabled by default.

 Paste the configuration file like this:
 {{{
 # -------------------------------------
 # Adaptation parameters
 # -------------------------------------